emaanr/notes/Topics/Docker/Docker.md

 #### Linux

-In Linux, user space is managed through namespaces and cgroups, which containers borrow and use for isolation and resource management.
+In Linux, user space is managed through namespaces and cgroups, concepts which containers borrow and use for isolation and resource management.
 Docker, which was originally designed specifically for Linux, leverages these features to enable containerization:

 - Namespaces provide isolation for various system resources within the user space, such as:
   - PID namespace isolates process IDs, so each container can have its own set of process IDs.